bmqn/whisp/README.md

 ### Strings

-Strings consist of an `index` and a `length`, and are stored like a string view inside 8 bytes.
+Strings consist of an `offset` and a `length`, and are stored like a string view inside 8 bytes.
-- 4 bytes for the index in a string store.
+- 4 bytes for the offset into a string store.
 - 4 bytes for the length of the string.

 We can exploit this behaviour to _create_ a string from raw data, assuming it exists in the string store.